ocaml-multicore/ocaml5-tutorial/README.md

   Range (min … max):    1.072 s …  1.191 s    10 runs
 ```

-This is because of the fact that the work is imbalanced between the two
+This is because of the fact that the work is not balanced between the two
-recursive calls of the fibonacci function.
+recursive calls of the Fibonacci function.

 ```
 fib(n) = fib(n-1) + fib(n-2)